 However, they will likely substantially raise the offer if you hold out.
 For example, when they know you have an aggressive lawyer ready to take them to court, they are much more likely to offer an attractive settlement.

 If you carry insurance, you probably have uninsured motorist protection.
 In this case, your insurance company covers the damages up to your policy limit.
 If the damages exceed your policy, you may be able to collect directly from the other party, though success depends on whether they possess any significant assets.

 Yes.
 Your uninsured/underinsured motorist protection covers the damages up to your policy limits.
 If the hit-and-run driver is eventually caught, you may be able to collect from that person if you have damages above your policy’s coverage.

 California follows a pure comparative negligence standard.
 Accordingly, you receive damages minus the percentage of fault assessed by the court.

 Most cases settle out-of-court in 1-2 years; however, trial cases can take several years or longer, depending on whether the parties exhaust the appeals process.

-Shamon Law’s car accident lawyers cost nothing out of pocket.
+Shamon Law’s Motorcycle accident lawyers cost nothing out of pocket.
 We work on a contingency fee, which means we get paid after our clients get paid.
 Contingency fee arrangements allow plaintiffs to access legal counsel without fronting large legal fees.
 Most car accident victims face heavy medical debt and may lose substantial income because the injury puts them out of work.
 Our contingency fee programs make it easier for our clients to bear the financial burden of a civil action.